edneedham/cred/README.md

 ## What it is

-`cred` is a local-first secrets manager that securely pushes credentials to CI/CD platforms without committing .env files or running infrastructure.
+`cred` stores encrypted secrets locally and safely syncs them to CI/CD platforms on demand.

 ⚠️ **Status: Early Preview (v0.1.0)**